daniel-sol/daniel-sol.github.io/index_english.md

     src="Me_Summer_smaller.jpg">
 </img>

-I am a person that has many interests.
-I am fond of outdoor activities, passionate about music, love my wife and kids to bits, worried about the state of the world, have a really nerdy strange attraction to programming, and much more.
-My strongest interest these days is what some people call the metacrisis, others the human predicament.
-I have been diving in to this topic for more than ten years now, and I just cant stop.
+I am a person who has many interests.
+I am fond of outdoor activities, especially when I can be in nature; passionate about music; love my wife and kids to bits; worry about the state of the world; have a really nerdy, strange love for programming; and much more.
+My strongest interest these days is what some people call the metacrisis, and others refer to as the human predicament.
+I have been diving into this topic for more than ten years now, and I just can’t stop.
+There is always more to learn.
 I learn more about it from reading books, listening to podcasts, and discussing it with other people.
-It has lead me to look into topics in philosophy, psychology, sosiology, and alternative economics.
-One aim of this webpage is that I want to share some of the <a href="#people">people</a>, <a href="#books">books</a> and <a href="#podcasts">podcasts</a> that have inspired me.
+It has led me to look into topics in philosophy, psychology, sociology, and alternative economics.
+One aim of this webpage is to share some of the <a href="#people">people</a>, <a href="#books">books</a>, and <a href="#podcasts">podcasts</a> that have inspired me.
 Go have a look.

 <a id="people"></a>